mighty-gerbils/gerbil-ethereum/README.md

   Either way, you can achieve more efficient and safer code than by using extremely badly designed languages such as Solidity.

-* `batch-send.ss` includes a tiny batch transfer contract written in EVM assembly, that allows you to send tokens to many different addresses in a single transaction.
-  This is important in that it allows a single confirmation for multiple transfers, cutting into the runtime latency and build-time complexity to properly track many simultaneous transactions and nurse them to completion in an adversarial network.
-  In the near future, we may also offer a similar contract to batch multiple contract calls.
+* `simple-apps.ss` includes several simple applications written directly in EVM assembly to optimize for size and cost, including batching of several transactions into a single one, a general-purpose proxy contract that can relay the actions of an individual or group, a general logging contract for logging and development purposes, and a CREATE2 wrapper through which you can use techniques akin to Bitcoin MAST on EVM networks.

+* `meta-create2.ss` includes pre-signed transactions so every EVM network can have the very same address for a universal CREATE2 wrapper, making Bitcoin-style MAST a reality across all EVM networks.

 * `json-rpc.ss` offers you a typechecked FFI to all the usual Ethereum JSON RPC APIs.